 loved gardens (paradise is a Persian word - peach means "the Persian fruit");

 made agriculture possible in the deserts with underground canals called qanats;

 wove carpets when European floors were covered in rush mats;

 traded overland with China long before Marco Polo.

-And very probably played chess - and certainly polo.
+And very probably played chess - and certainly polo and backgammon.